The Power of Prayer

 However, prayer serves even more purposes than these two well-known functions.

-Prayer also helps us to feel closer to God, since simple prayer can be a frequent reminder of God’s constant presence with us.
+Since simple prayer can be a frequent reminder of God’s constant presence with us.

 Right in the beginning, Adam and Eve walked with God and talked with Him.
 This is what the heart of prayer is – talking and being with God.
 When they tried to hide from Him because they were ashamed, He, in His love, found them.
 Even when they had to leave the garden because of their disobedience, He, in His grace, made clothes for them.